cabouman/mbirjax/docs/source/examples.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++

-A: If the object does not project completely inside the detector, then MBIR will produce a bright ring around the edge of the reconstruction to account for the object that projects to the detector in only some views.
+A: If the object does not project completely inside the detector, then MBIR will produce a bright ring around the edge of the reconstruction to account for the portion of the object that projects to the detector in only some views.
 See Demo 2: Large Object for an example of this.
 You can improve the reconstruction by increasing recon_shape: